GoWithitRoger/software_project_dumper/readme.md

 # Python Project Analyzer (Node.js version)

-This tool analyzes Python projects and generates a comprehensive report of the project structure, dependencies, and code metrics.
+This tool works in a Python (for now) project folder and collects reelvant code and context, then dumps it into a txt file.
+This is useful for providing to an LLM.

 ## Prerequisites